CaNS-World/CaNS/README.md

 ## News

+### _Major Update:_ `CaNS 3.0` _is out!_ :tada:
+See the [Release Notes](https://github.com/CaNS-World/CaNS/releases/tag/v3.0.0) for more details.

-**[09/04/2025]:** The writing of checkpoint files has changed.
+**[10/04/2025]:** The writing of checkpoint files has changed.
 To allow for more flexibility, CaNS now writes one file per scalar field, where each velocity component, pressure, and scalar fields is stored in a different checkpoint file.

 **[14/02/2025]:** Most pre-processor macros have been turned into runtime arguments, which allow for a much simpler control of the computational setup without re-compiling the source.
 See the updated [`docs/INFO_INPUT.md`](docs/INFO_INPUT.md) and [`docs/INFO_COMPILING.md`](docs/INFO_COMPILING.md) for more details.